ploomber/ploomber/doc/api/cli.rst

     ploomber scaffold --package

-After creating a project, you can configure the development environment with the ``ploomber install`` command (to learn more: :ref:`api-cli-ploomber-install`).
+After creating a project, you can install dependencies with the ``ploomber install`` command (to learn more: :ref:`api-cli-ploomber-install`).

 For a tutorial on the ``ploomber scaffold`` command: :doc:`../user-guide/scaffold`.